 What you should do in a dental emergency?

 If you think you, or someone close to you, has a dental emergency, call your dentist immediately.
 Because unexpected events happen quickly, make sure you have your local dentist’s number handy.
-If it’s after hours, most dentists have a message who to call or where to go in an emergency.
+If it’s after hours, most dentists have a message about who to call or where to go in a dental emergency.

 If it’s during normal office hours, your local dentist’s reception will be alerted and book you in for an emergency appointment.
 They’ll also give you tips on how to manage the pain and/or bleeding until then.